 Scottish actor Sean Connery is still arguably the franchise’s most iconic Bond — and it seems that Outlander’s Sam Heughan is keen to bring the role of the martini-slurping 007 back to its roots…

-Asked whether she’s consider the role, Heughan said in an interview with STV News: “I think any actor who says they wouldn’t would be lying, and I think it’s time we has a Scottish Bond again.”
+Asked whether he’s considered the role, Heughan said in an interview with STV News: “I think any actor who says they wouldn’t would be lying, and I think it’s time we have a Scottish Bond again.”

 However, back in 2016 he told fans that “your guess is as good as mine, to be honest”.